 - 5.1 Advised by the Chief Executive (or any officer acting on behalf of the Chief Executive) and the Secretariat to the Board, the agenda for a meeting shall be agreed by the Chair of the Board, or Committee, at least ten working days in advance of the meeting.
-It will be circulated to ESS Board members by post and/or e-mail at least five working days prior to the meeting. - 5.2 The following will be standing items on the agenda of Ordinary meetings of ESS: - a.
-Declarations of interest - b.
-Apologies for absence - c.
-Minutes of last meeting and issues arising - d.
-ESS Board Decision/Milestone Tracker - e.
-Verbal report by the Chair - f.
-Verbal or written report by the Chief Executive - g.
-Corporate/Business Plan reports, reports on matters under investigation and highlight reports of any major change projects or programmes. - 5.3 The following will be items on the agenda of ordinary meetings of the ESS at least twice a year, or whenever there are significant developments which need to be brought to the attention of the Board: - a.
-Finance report - b.
-Corporate risk register - c.
-Staffing update - 5.4 Following meetings of Board Committees, the Board will consider oral and/or written updates from the Committee on the areas of the Committee's delegated responsibility at the next Ordinary Board meeting.
-Minutes of meetings of Committees will also be circulated to the Board, and the Board will receive an annual written report from each Committee.
+It will be circulated to ESS Board members by post and/or e-mail at least five working days prior to the meeting. - 5.2 The following will be standing items on the agenda of Ordinary meetings of ESS: - a) declarations of interest - b) apologies for absence

-- 5.5 Any ESS Board member may propose an item for the Agenda of an ordinary Board meeting by contacting the ESS Secretariat, copying the proposal to the Chair, not less than 14 calendar days before the date of the meeting.
+- c) minutes of last meeting and issues arising - d) ESS Board Decision/Milestone Tracker - e) verbal report by the Chair - f) verbal or written report by the Chief Executive - g) corporate/Business Plan reports, reports on matters under investigation and highlight reports of any major change projects or programmes. - 5.3 The following will be items on the agenda of ordinary meetings of the ESS at least twice a year, or whenever there are significant developments which need to be brought to the attention of the Board: - a) finance report - b) corporate risk register - c) staffing update - 5.4 Following meetings of Board Committees, the Board will consider oral and/or written updates from the Committee on the areas of the Committee's delegated responsibility at the next Ordinary Board meeting.
+The Committee will refer any recommendations arising from its meetings to the Board for approval.
+Minutes of meetings of Committees will also be circulated to the Board for information, and the Board will receive an annual written report from each Committee. - 5.5 Any ESS Board member may propose an item for the Agenda of an ordinary Board meeting by contacting the ESS Secretariat, copying the proposal to the Chair, not less than 14 calendar days before the date of the meeting.
 The Chair of the meeting will consider the request, taking advice from the Chief Executive (or any officer acting on behalf of the Chief Executive) and the secretariat to the Board.
 If the Chair decides not to include the item on the Agenda, the member will be advised and the Board, or Committee, informed during the Chair's opening remarks. - 5.6 Exceptionally and only with the agreement of the Board, changes may be made to the Agenda to deal with urgent business.
 Where an agenda changes, a revised agenda should be circulated to members or, if not practicable, tabled at the beginning of the meeting.